The Belmonts: Lawsuit and Anthology (1991–2011)

-Death of Milano and final live performances (2011-2023)
+Death of Milano and final live performances (2011–2023)

 The Belmonts, featuring Milano, D'Aleo, Gradus and Elliott, performed 50 to 100 shows each year until 2011.
-Milano, who had participated in every one of the Belmonts' recording sessions dating back 54 years, died on January 1, 2012, at the age of 72.
+Milano, who had participated in every one of the Belmonts' recording sessions dating back 54 years, died of lung cancer on January 1, 2012, at the age of 72.
 DiMucci said of his passing: "I was shocked, obviously, because it was so sudden.
+It was already in stage four when he found out there was anything wrong with him.
 It hit hard because a relationship like we had, it’s ingrained in you.
 We knew each other from our teenage boyhoods; even though we weren’t close and didn’t talk in later years, what we went through together made us like family.
 He and the Belmonts—they were the very best.
 Freddie was almost like a genius with vocal harmony.
 I was humbled to sing with Freddie, Carlo and Angelo."

-In October 2012, the Belmonts (D'Aleo and Gradus) joined former New York City disc jockey Don K. Reed as featured guests on Vito Picone's (The Elegants) long-running, Staten Island-based cable TV show Let The Good Times Roll.
-Mastrangelo died on April 4, 2016.
-In 2016 The Belmonts released a single called "Welcome Me Back Home" written by Warren Gradus.
-It was Blitz Magazines #1 single of that year.
+In October 2012, the Belmonts (D'Aleo and Gradus) joined former New York City disc jockey Don K. Reed as featured guests on Vito Picone's (of The Elegants) long-running, Staten Island-based cable TV show Let The Good Times Roll.

+In February 2015, the Belmonts released a digital single featuring a cover of the Carpenters' "Yesterday Once More".
+In July 2016, The Belmonts released the single "Welcome Me Back Home", written by Warren Gradus.

+Former member Carlo Mastrangelo died on April 4, 2016.

+D'Aleo retired in 2018.
+In April 2018, they released a cover of Marc Cohn's "Walking in Memphis" as a single.

+Dan Elliott died of pancreatic cancer on June 23, 2019.
 Former member Bob Coleman died in 2020.
-Dan Elliott died on June 23, 2019.
 Warren Gradus continued to perform as the Belmonts with other individuals until shortly before his death on October 29, 2023, at the age of 78.

+Former member Dion DiMucci remains active as a solo musician.